AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-view-troubleshooting.md

 ### Cross region processing disabled

-If you encounter a warning of `This namespace does not allow data to be processed outside of the region where it resides`, this message indicates that your tenant has opted out of sharing the namespace data across regions for performance purposes.
-Therefore, the data view cannot be processed in your geographical region.
+If you encounter a warning of `This namespace does not allow data to be processed outside of the region where it resides`, this message indicates that the namespace has opted out of sharing its data across regions, and you reside in a different geographical region.
+Therefore, the data view cannot be processed in your region.
 For additional information, see <xref:cross-region-data-sharing>.

 You can encounter the message above in different contexts:

 - **While adding a query**

-    If you attempt to add a namespace that has opted out of cross region data sharing, the source is unavailable and cannot be added.
+    If you attempt to add a namespace that has opted out of cross region data sharing and the namespace region is different than the current region, the source is unavailable and cannot be added.
 A tooltip displays if you mouse over the source:

     ![opt-out tooltip](_images/opt-out-tooltip.png)